(Updated June 2022)

 To favour urban development outside the rapid development hazard zone;

 To allow controlled development that meets the needs of the resident population.

-The main aim of these nuclear and radiological emergency exercises is to test the planned response in the event of a radiological emergency in order to:
+The main aim of these nuclear and radiological emergency exercises is to test the planned response in the event of a radiological emergency in order to do the following:

 Ensure that the plans are kept up to date, that they are well known to those in charge and to the participants at all levels and that the corresponding alert and coordination procedures are effective;

 Train those who would be involved in such a situation;